-Sense n Sensibility (SnS) is a lecture series by ACEDGE, to give institutions access to expert viewpoints, from across the globe, on the Indian Subcontinent.
-These experts would demonstrate, through their choices, experiments and lessons, multiple vantages of developing and exploring design.
+Sense N Sensibility (SNS) is a lecture series by ACEDGE, to allow access to expert viewpoints, from across the globe.
+These experts would demonstrate, through their choices, experiments and lessons, multiple vantage points for developing and exploring design.

-Sense n Sensibility is about integration and the big picture.
+Sense N Sensibility is about integration and the big picture.
 We seek to dishevel the older notions of compartmentalisation of knowledge and introduce learners across the country to collaborative and interdisciplinary studies.
-Many of our speakers will be experts from varied fields- a mayor, a grassroots social worker who works towards community empowerment, an engineer working to resolve water-crisis, sustainability experts, social scientists, travelers, industrial entrepreneurs, and many others.
+Many of our speakers are experts from varied fields- a mayor, a grassroots social worker who works towards community empowerment, an engineer working to resolve water-crisis, sustainability experts, social scientists, travellers, industrial entrepreneurs, and many others.

-The inaugural lecture for the SnS series was delivered by Architect George Ferguson, Past President RIBA (2003/5) and first elected Mayor of Bristol UK (2012-16).
+The inaugural lecture for the SNS series was delivered by Architect George Ferguson, Past President RIBA (2003/5) and first elected Mayor of Bristol UK (2012-16).
 On the other side of the globe, Architect Ferguson, fought for the rights of a neighbourhood to remain ‘mixed’, against the monoculture promoted by developers.
-In the 90’s he developed the ‘Tobacco Factory’, a multi-use project, catalyst for the regeneration of South Bristol and a model for culture-led city regeneration.

 The second lecture by Amit Pasricha celebrates the lesser-known built heritage of India and his Journey of the 'India- Lost and Found' Campaign.